conan-io/docs/mastering/revisions.rst

 .. note::

-    This is the first piece to achieve reproducibility: Recreate the exact dependency graph by using some mechanism like a ``graph lock`` file.
+    This is the first piece to achieve reproducibility: recreate the exact dependency graph by using some mechanism like a ``graph lock`` file.
 For example, if we store a ``graph lock`` file for the different releases of our project, we can install the same dependencies just by using the graph lock.